Tech slide pulls S&P 500 down for its 5th straight loss

 “There isn't any new good news coming, and that’s important because we’ve gotten a decent amount of good news that has flowed up until this point this year,” said Liz Young, head of investment strategy at personal finance company SoFi.

-Investors got a negative piece of inflation data on Friday.
+Investors mulled a negative piece of inflation data Friday.
 Inflation at the wholesale level climbed 8.3% last month from August 2020, the biggest annual gain since the Labor Department started calculating the 12-month number in 2010.

 Federal Reserve policymakers have said they believe inflation this year would be temporary and is a result of the economy recovering from the pandemic.
 However, persistently high inflation could force the Fed's hand to start pulling back on its bond-buying program and low interest rate policy sooner than anticipated.